A Snippet of Who We Are

 In March 2019, Bench/ released their special summer issue, a 56-page magazine that features local travel destinations and the brand.
 This is the intimation, the starting point of “Eto na!
 Let’s do this!”
 The Scout magazine’s promise of providing fun, engaging content with experimental and memorable visuals has been a eureka moment as well, a lightbulb of our inner creative lusus naturae.
 It marked a shift on our idea of starting a literary folio to become more ambitious and create an all-encompassing platform.

 In this sense, the story of Novice is not different from other magazines.
 It’s a culmination of the unique perspectives and ideas of young creatives, inspired by the locals, the emerging trends, the evolving culture, and the things we love.

 An on-and-off concept, which almost ended up as drawing, the inspiration of our name is rooted on our heritage.
 We really wanted something connected to Nueva Vizcaya that sounds young and cool, like Gateway or the most obvious one, NuViz.
 From there, we stumbled across Novice.
 A word that is both honest and telling, the name faithfully represents our brand.

 In the first week of April, we started to build the team.
 It’s not the usual editorial team.
 While we have habitués of print and digital media and editors of local and international papers, we have people whose writing stints were years ago.
-There is a data science professional, a U.S. medical practitioner, an educator at an early learning center in Australia, and from different walks of life who intellectually are a kindred spirit; there is a room for youthful rebellion.
+There is a data science professional, a U.S. medical practitioner, an educator at an early learning center in Australia, accountant in Canada, and from different walks of life who intellectually are a kindred spirit; there is a room for youthful rebellion.

 We invite you in our energetic pursuit of distinctive, if unconventional, perspectives and stories.
-We are Novice— passionate, wanderer and free-spirited.
+We are Novice— passionate, wanderer, and free-spirited.